Research with undergraduates

 A research program is made up of a bunch of inter-related research projects.
 While each project might be long or short, the program last over many years.
 Most research programs have a lot of projects which never succeed: maybe the data were flawed, or the theory was insufficient, or the person doing the analysis kept bad notes and graduated early, or whatever.
 You should seek to minimize the number of unsuccessful projects, but recognize they will exist.
 About half of mine are unsuccessful.

 A research program that involves undergrads needs to have a bunch of projects which are more-or-less independent from each other ("encapsulated").
-They need to be independent from each other so that if one of your students flakes out, their work isn't holding up the rest of the team.
+They need to be independent from each other so that if one of your students disappears midstream, their work isn't holding up the rest of the team.
 But the projects (at least some of them) should be related thematically so that your students can form a sense of community around what they're doing.
-It's ok if you only want to pursue one project at a time; however, I am happiest pursuing a lot of programs simultaneously.
-This article takes the perspective that you want 2-4 (or more) undergraduate research students at once, on multiple projects which build to at least one research program.
+It's ok if you want to pursue only one project at a time; however, I am happiest pursuing a lot of programs simultaneously.
+This article takes the perspective that you want to work with 2-4 (or more) undergraduate research students at once, on multiple projects which build to at least one research program.

 Short pieces of advice: